certara/pyDarwin/docs/Troubleshooting.rst

 for the text in the $PK block, then code to be put into the $THETA block will be:

-The resulting $THETA block for this initial feature will be:
+The required $THETA block for initial estimates for this feature will be:

 ::